ahuber33/PALLAS_Collimateurs_Simulation/README.md

             - proton = 2212
             - neutron = 2112
             - for more informations, look at PDG encoding GEANT4
-        - parentID : Primary particle or secondary particle ?
-        - E_exit : Energy of the particle
-        - x_exit : X Position of the particle
-        - y exit : Y Position of the particle
-        - z_exit : Z Position of the particle
-        - px_exit : X Momentum of the particle
+        - energy : Kinetic energy of the particle before the interaction
-        - py_exit : Y Momentum of the aprticle
-        - pz_exit : Z Momentum of the particle
+        - deposited_energy : Sum of all energy deposited

-    - **Tree_BackCollimator** with the informations of particles passing which go back towards the rear of the collimator:
+    - **Tree_VerticalColl** with the informations concerning the energy deposited in Vertical collimator:
         - particleID : ID of the particle
             - e- =11
             - e+ = -11